Xavier-Lam/wechat-django/docs/guide/oauth.rst

-In your view declaration, replace the :attr:`~wechat_django.oauth.WeChatOAuthView.authentication_classes` attribute with the authenticator you written.
+In your view declaration, replace the :attr:`~wechat_django.oauth.WeChatOAuthView.authentication_classes` attribute with the authenticator you have written.

 .. code-block:: python